stac-utils/stactools/docs/footprint.rst

 geometry of an Item, but the only pixels within the geometry are no data, but in practice this is rarely a problem.

-When using the raster_footprint functions, the ``no_data`` parameter value can be used to pass in the value used for no data if it not defined in the image metadata.
+When using the :mod:`~stactools.core.utils.raster_footprint` functions, the ``no_data`` parameter value can be used to pass in the value used for no data if it is not defined in the image metadata.

 Reprojected Geometry Accurately Represents the Footprint
 --------------------------------------------------------